 Many of my managerial colleagues are faced with the reality of managing the practicalities.
 If social distancing reduces your classroom capacity by 75%, there is not enough slack in the system to increase the number of staff hours by a factor of four to compensate.

 This assumes that the traditional models of teaching are just transferred online with no change.
 And so, there are the physical constraints of maintaining a sustainable education sector causing the need for teaching to change.

 Interestingly, attendance at my departmental meetings has rocketed since we have gone online.
 It does show that the physical environment can prohibit networking, especially if it just isn’t practical to make the journey across campus to attend a meeting that is sandwiched between lectures.

 I’ve had countless conversations with academic staff who are trying to make things work, as well as those that are genuinely bewildered by current happenings.
 Most of the questions I field are about the practicalities of potential solutions.

 If we need four times as many hours to deliver the old solution, how can we deliver at least the same quality of service without making excessive demands upon staff?

 Academic colleagues are starting to demonstrate that new models of teaching can work and I have summarised some of these approaches, and the thinking behind them, into a short guide to creating more flexible, blended and online courses.
-The guide is not meant to be the last word on curriculum design, nor is it claiming to be a definitive answer to the challenges ahead.
+The guide is not meant to be the last word on curriculum design and flexible learning materials, nor is it claiming to be a definitive answer to the challenges ahead.

 It is a collection of the main issues that academics face when being required to turn their course delivery into something different.